 Prior to the commencement of vegetation removal and stream riparian restoration works, an Indigenous Fauna Management Plan (FMP) must be submitted to the Council for certification.
-The FMP must be prepared in accordance with the draft FMP prepared by Viridis Environmental Consultants referenced in condition 1.
 The purpose of the FMP is to inform management options relating to birds, lizards and bats, during the development of the site.
 The FMP must be prepared by a suitably qualified and experienced Ecologist and include the following details: